prakash-pr07/LowGic/README.md

 🙌 Acknowledgements

-OpenAI API – for AI medical assistant
+OpenAI API for AI legal chatbot & FIR interpreter

-MongoDB – scalable database
+MongoDB Atlas for scalable storage

+Razorpay for payments

-Cloudinary – secure media storage
+Cloudinary for legal document storage

-Tailwind CSS – rapid UI styling
+Tailwind CSS for modern UI

 📧 Contact

-👨‍💻 Created by Prakash — Full-stack developer passionate about healthcare tech.
+Created by Prakash — Full-stack developer passionate about legal tech.

-LinkedIn: [Your LinkedIn Profile]

-Contributions: Feel free to open a PR 🚀
+Connect on [LinkedIn] or contribute via pull requests.